OpenPIV/openpiv_tk_gui/README.md

 ### Without Write Access <a id=without_write_access></a>

+This is the standard procedure of contributing to OpenPivGui.

-1. If not done, install Git and configure it:
+1. If not done, install Git (platform dependend) and configure it on the command line:

 ```
 git config --global user.name "first name surname"
 git config --global user.email "e-mail address"
 ```

 2. Create a Github account, navigate to the [OpenPivGui Github page](https://github.com/OpenPIV/openpiv_tk_gui) and press the fork button (top right of the page).
+Github will create a personal online fork of the repository for you.

-3. Clone your own fork, to get a local copy:
+3. Clone your fork, to get a local copy:

 ```
 git clone https://github.com/your_user_name/openpiv_tk_gui.git
 ```
 4. Your fork is independent from the original (upstream) repository.
-To be able to sync changes in the upstream repository with your fork, specify the upstream repository:
+To be able to sync changes in the upstream repository with your fork later, specify the upstream repository:

 ```
 cd openpiv_tk_gui